 2020 was a truly unprecedented year.
 With it behind us, let’s look ahead at three housing market trends that are likely during the next three years.
 First, exceptionally low mortgage rates are likely to be around for an extended period.
 We expect 30-year fixed-rate loans to remain below 3% during early 2021 and average about 3.2% during the next three years.

-National home prices increased 5.9% year over year in August 2020, according to the latest Home Price Index (HPI®) Report.
-The August 2020 HPI gain was up from the August 2019 gain of 3.5% and was the highest year-over-year gain since June 2018.
-Meanwhile, for-sale inventory has continued to dwindle, dropping 17% year over year in August, which created upward pressure on home price appreciation as buyers compete for the limited supply of homes.
+National home prices increased 7.3% year over year in October 2020, according to the latest CoreLogic Home Price Index (HPI®) Report.
+The October 2020 HPI gain was up from the October 2019 gain of 3.5% and was the highest year-over-year gain since April 2014.
+The pandemic has shifted home buyer interest toward detached rather than attached homes as detached homes have more living area and tend to be located in less densely populated neighborhoods.

 While 2020 has left little to be surprised about, the home purchase market has surprised for the better.
 Strong home buying activity continued to soar into autumn, with September reaching the strongest annual growth since pre-Great Recession.

 Following the temporary housing market freeze during April’s nation-wide shutdowns, national sales of homes during the summer outpaced last year’s levels with September sales averaging 10% higher compared to last September.
 And according to the latest home buying contracts signed, also known as Pending Sales, the positive trend is expected to continue in the autumn.

 U.S. single-family rent growth strengthened in September, increasing 2.5% year over year, showing solid improvement from the low of 1.4% reported for June 2020, but a slowdown from the 3% rate recorded for September 2019, according to the CoreLogic Single-Family Rent Index (SFRI).